 It's the shotgun approach.

-So as with many things related to a canine's health, we must weigh the risk of disease with the risk of harm from the drug.
-Drug companies have no data to back the need for yearly vaccines, yet that is what they print in their literature because they just didn't take the drug trial past the 1 year mark to see how long the vaccine is good for.
-Vets generally follow approved protocol from the drug companies for vaccine administration, even though it is not required by law.
+As with many things related to a canine's health, we must weigh the risk of disease with the risk of harm from the drug.
+Drug companies have no data to back the need for yearly vaccines, yet that is what they print in their literature.
+That is only because they didn't take the drug trial past a 1 year duration to see how long the vaccine is good for.

 Don’t believe me?
 Ask your vet to show you the scientific studies showing the need for annual vaccinations in dogs.
 Nope.
 Nothing, zip, zero, nada.